 You have a right to ask companies to stop unwanted direct marketing – whether it is by phone, post or email.

 If you ask it not to use or pass on your information for direct marketing purposes it must not do so.

-Currently there are generally two things you can do if you are a private individual receiving unsolicited marketing information through the post (junk mail):
+There are generally two things you can do if you are a private individual receiving unsolicited marketing information through the post (junk mail):

 - adequate, relevant and not excessive

 - processed fairly and lawfully

 - accurate and up to date

-• not kept for longer than is necessary
+- kept for no longer than is necessary